UPDATE - November 8th, 2022

 - Can check Blink account for any "networks" of devices and pull basic information

-- Can check Sync Modules, Cameras, and more for basic information including temperature and battery state
+- Can check Sync Modules, Cameras, and more for basic information

 - Can arm/disarm systems individually or all for the account